ghodketejas/snake-game-ai-ml/README.md

 ### Note on Plot Titles

-The saved plots currently show the title as "training" or are missing a proper title.
-This is due to the code in `plot_process.py` using `ax.set_title('Training...')` or similar.
-To customize the plot title, I will update the plotting code to set a more descriptive title, such as `"Training Progress for Run X"`.
+The saved plots now show the model name (e.g., `model1_plot` or `debug_model1_plot`) as the chart title, making it easy to identify which run the plot belongs to.